honey-team/ufpy-website/docs/useful_classes/udict.md

 ### \_\_neg\_\_() -> UDict[KT, int | float, CDV] { data-toc-label="\_\_neg\_\_()" }

-Does all values (if they support `-` operator) to they's opposite numbers.
+Negates all values (if they support the `-` operator) to their opposite numbers.

 !!! example
     ```py